Richard Graham (footballer, born 1979)

-Richard Stephen Graham (born 5 August 1979) is a retired Northern Ireland footballer who is assistant manager for Wingate & Finchley.
+Richard Stephen Graham (born 5 August 1979) is a Northern Irish retired footballer who is assistant manager for Wingate & Finchley.
 He played as a left-midfielder.

 Career

 Born in Newry, County Down, Graham began his career in the Queens Park Rangers youth system, making two first team appearances in the Football League, but he was released in 2001.
 He moved into non-League football, joining Barnet in 2004 and helped them return to the Football League.
 He was released by the club in April 2007, subsequently joining Dagenham & Redbridge in June.

 On 1 January 2009, Graham joined former club Kettering Town on loan for the remainder of the 2008–09 Conference National season.
 He made his debut two days later in a 2–1 victory over Eastwood Town in the FA Cup, with his performance being described as the "most impressive".
 He signed for Grays Athletic on 24 July, along with Charlie Taylor and Shayne Mangodza.
 He was released at the end of the 2009–10 season.
 In June 2011, Graham signed for Dartford.
 On 20 July 2012, Graham joined St Albans City.
 On 27 March 2014, Graham joined Chesham United a week after being released by St Albans City after 75 appearances and five goals.

+During the 2014-15 season, Graham made eight league appearances for Wingate & Finchley in the Isthmian Premier Division, before moving to league rivals VCD Athletic, where he was an ever-present throughout the first half of the 2015-16 season.
+He departed VCD Athletic in January 2016.